-To dive deeper into related issues, SCAG has established three special subcommittees.
+To dive deeper into related issues and help inform policy development for Connect SoCal 2024, SCAG established three special subcommittees.
 These three subcommittees are comprised of members from each county with participation from invited business or civic leaders with unique and valuable perspective on the given subcommittee focus area.
-Each
+Each subcommittee will develop a white paper that offers recommendations to SCAG Policy Committees on how to address these emerging issues within Connect SoCal 2024.